neopass/wordlist/README.md

 # wordlist

-Aggregate a word list from disparate sources
+Create a word list from a system dictionary